Lyall/UltrawidePatches/README.md

-# UltrawidePatches
+# Ultrawide Patches for use with SUWSF
-A repository of ultrawide patches that make use of the excellent SUWSF patcher.
+TODO: Write readme.